Nations vow to save Iran nuclear deal after US pullout

 "Iran is subject to the world's most robust nuclear verification regime," said International Atomic Energy Agency (IAEA) director-general Yukiya Amano.

-Trump said a deal with Iran would have to include not just deeper restrictions on its nuclear programme, but on its ballistic missiles and support for militant groups across the Middle East.
+Trump said a deal with Iran would have to include not just deeper restrictions on its nuclear program, but on its ballistic missiles and support for militant groups across the Middle East.

-"We will not allow a regime that chants 'Death to America' to gain access to the most deadly weapons on Earth," he said.

 In response, Rouhani warned Iran could resume uranium enrichment "without limit".